scribusproject/homebrew-scribus/README.md

 homebrew-scribus
 ================
-A Homebrew (the Mac OSX Package Manager) tap for installing Scribus trunk (bleeding edge version).
+Install Scribus trunk (aka a bleeding edge version) via Homebrew, a MacOSX package manager.
-This is only for the latest version of 1.5.x trunk.
-There is no 1.4.x unless someone wants to make it.
+The formula used to download the Scribus trunk is in what is called a Homebrew 'tap'.
+'Tap' is homebrew-speak for a git repository containing extra formulae.
+The Scribus tap is hosted on the [official Scribus github repo](https://github.com/scribusproject/homebrew-scribus).
+Note: This tap installs the latest version of 1.5.x trunk (note: there is no 1.4.x unless someone wants to make it.)
+Use this at your own risk.
+Scribus team is not responsible for any loss of data or breakage of equipment.

 Requirements
 ============